 He is at present engaged in making a drawing for Mr Cook who intends sending it to Mr Polansky

 Mr Polansky is an unidentified connection and the name may be a transcription error, perhaps for Joel Samuel Polack (1807-1882), Trader, land speculator, writer, artist, who was living at Kororareka in the Bay of islands in 1844 (Te Ara).

 He also made one for Col. Wakefield of the Natives assembled at the Court House

-Edwin Harris made at least two drawings of William Spain’s land tenure meeting on Mount Eliot in June 1844.
-Both are at Puke Ariki: ‘Mr Spain investigating the Land Claims at New Plymouth’ (A75.441) and an untitled panorama of New Plymouth from Queen Street showing the meeting on Mount Eliot (A64.821).
+Edwin Harris made a drawing of William Spain’s land tenure meeting on Mount Eliot in June 1844.
+Puke Ariki holds the untitled panorama of New Plymouth from Queen Street showing the meeting at the courthouse on Mount Eliot (A64.821).

 August.
 The Governor, Capt.
 Fitzroy, is now arrived